 Remove access for a user

 When a user is authenticated, they can access the server until they end their session, or another user ends their session.
-Removing a user from the subject list, or removing them from a group that is in the subject list does not automatically revoke any already-authenticated sessions that the user has.
+Removing a user from the subject list, or removing them from a group in the subject list, doesn’t automatically revoke any already-authenticated sessions that the user has.
 Users can continue to access the pool using XenCenter or other API sessions that they have already created.
 XenCenter and the CLI provide facilities to end individual sessions, or all active sessions forcefully.
-See the XenCenter help for information on procedures using XenCenter, or the following section for procedures using the CLI.
+See the XenCenter documentation for information on procedures using XenCenter, or the following section for procedures using the CLI.

 Terminate all authenticated sessions using xe